Wednesday, May 18, 2022

 Cristen Dalessandro is a senior researcher and sociologist at O.C.
 Tanner, specialising in the study of social inequalities as well as qualitative and quantitative research methods.
 As part of the O.C.
 Tanner Institute, she conducts client assessment projects and researches employee experience and workplace culture through a social-science lens.

 Cristen holds a PhD from the University of Colorado Boulder and completed her postdoctoral fellowship at the University of Utah.
 She is the author of over 20 articles in peer-reviewed journals.
 Her recent book, Intimate Inequalities: Millennials’ Romantic Relationships in Contemporary Times, explores how millennials navigate social and identity differences in their relationships.

 Daniel Patterson Senior Researcher, O.C.
 Tanner Institute

 As a senior researcher for the O.C.
-Tanner Institute, Daniel excels in generating actionable insights that shape workplace culture outcomes for organizations worldwide.
-Specializing in mixed-method research, he develops tailored initiatives to improve communication and engagement for clients across a variety of industries where his depth of experience in cultural and narrative analysis enables him to consult with organizations in ways that improve the overall employee experience.
+Tanner Institute, Daniel excels in generating actionable insights that shape workplace culture outcomes for organisations worldwide.
+Specialising in mixed-method research, he develops tailored initiatives to improve communication and engagement for clients across a variety of industries where his depth of experience in cultural and narrative analysis enables him to consult with organisations in ways that improve the overall employee experience.

 Daniel holds undergraduate and graduate degrees from the University of Utah, with advanced studies in research and theory.